natlogica/hundred-days/r1-log.md

 ### R1D23
 Turtle Crossing is the name of the video game project I am working on today.
 It is a simplified version of Frogger, where a turtle has to cross a busy highway.

+### R1D24
+Some themes for today are working with the local file system and directories.
+This is applied to the Snake game for keeping a persistent high score, and also used in a mail-merge type program that will populate names in a form letter.